rnerell/cypress-userguide/_includes/userguide/Storage.markdown

 Hadoop Distributed File System, the underlying storage support infrastructure of DSCI, follows a write-once-read-many model with emphasis on sequential access.
 HDFS does not employ RAID to support fault tolerant and error recovery.
 Rather, it uses a straightforward data replication scheme.
-The default replication rate for Cypress is 2, which means that each data file is automatically replicated three times across different nodes on Cypress.
+The default replication rate for Cypress is 2, which means that each data file is automatically replicated twice across different nodes on Cypress.

 If you have a data set that is not bound by IP and licenses, please consider working with us to store your data under hdfs:///user/repository so that it can be shared with other DSCI users.

-By default, each account can have up to 0.5TB of storage (total 1.5TB with replication).
+By default, each account can have up to 0.5TB of storage (total 1.0TB with replication).
 We are currently working on a priority storage scheme to support DSCI owners withadditional storage requirements.

-To check for status of your storage, you can use the following command:
+To check for status of your storage, you can use the following command (replace lngo with your username):

     [lngo@resourcemgr ~]$ hdfs fsck /user/lngo
       Total size:    2196596137 B